tan-d-vu/spotify-downloader/README.md

   -o OUTPUT, --output OUTPUT
                         Path to directory where tracks should be downloaded to -c, --create-dir      Create the output directory if it does not exist.
-  -s, --skip-duplicate-downloads
+  -p {skip,overwrite,append_number}, --duplicate-download-handling {skip,overwrite,append_number}
                         Don't download a song if the file already exists in the output directory.
   -k CONFIG_FILE, --config-file CONFIG_FILE
                         Path to JSON containing download instructions.
   --retry-failed-downloads RETRY_FAILED_DOWNLOADS
                         Number of times to retry failed downloads.
-  --cfg-file CFG_FILE
-                        Path to .cfg file used for user default settings if not using `$HOME/.spotify_dl.cfg`.
+  --cfg-file CFG_FILE   Path to .cfg file used for user default settings if not using `$HOME/.spotify_dl.cfg`.
+  -s, --skip-duplicate-downloads
+                        [To be deprecated] Don't download a song if the file already exists in the output directory.
   --debug               Debug mode.
 ```